alexander-nesterov/example-luasql-oracle/README.md

-# example_luasql_oracle
+# Luasql oracle
-examples for connecting to Oracle
+to get oci8.so you need to build: https://keplerproject.github.io/luasql/